Strategy

 EUMETSAT’s second priority is to establish additional or shared capabilities in partnership with the European Union and other satellite operators to achieve synergy with its own satellite missions for the common benefit of its member states and partners.

-EUMETSAT’s current strategy, published in 2021, takes account of the challenging and dynamic environment in which EUMETSAT operates, whilst capitalising on the successes achieved through our previous strategy.
+EUMETSAT’s current strategy, published in 2021, takes account of the challenging and dynamic environment in which EUMETSAT operates, whilst capitalising on the successes achieved through our previous strategy and it is currently under review for an update planned in 2026.

 Indeed, the main strategic goal for 2030 is the full and successful implementation of the new Meteosat Third Generation (MTG), EUMETSAT Polar System - Second Generation (EPS-SG), Sentinel-3, Sentinel-4, Sentinel-5 and Jason-CS/Sentinel-6 missions, based on a smooth transition from the current generation of systems.
 This will ensure that the continuity and expansion of services delivered to member states and users is secured for a further decade and beyond.